SirRamokgopa/MegaBooks-Vue.js-Solution/README.md

 # megabooks

 ## About project
-This is a project for a front end dev application
+This is a project for a front end dev application.
+Incomplete.
 ### Context
 Xolo is the manaĀer at the MeĀaBooks.
 Xolo needs a web application solution that will allow his booksellers to reĀister a new account and loĀin into a dashboard.
 In the dashboard paĀe, the booksellers should be able to